TheJelmega/onca-rs/README.md

 # Building

-The preject can be built by just calling:
+The project can be built by using:

 ```
 cargo build